-Jetstone also is a member of TFT (The Forest Fund), an international organisation that is representing the natural stone industry with audits and improvement processes.
+Jetstone also is a member of Earthworm (previously TFT), an international organisation that is representing the natural stone industry with audits and improvement processes.

 Jetstone only uses composite material certified in accordance with the standards of the international organisation NSF, thus guaranteeing hygiene and food safety.
 Moreover, Diresco (one of our main suppliers for quartz composite) has switched to using bio-resin for all their products and we are encouraging other suppliers to do so as well.

 Where possible, Jetstone opts for environmentally friendly solutions in its operational management.
 Some examples:

 | Water: For our production process we make use of rainwater which we subsequently recycle.
 In our new factory, mains water is only used for drinking and our waterjet machines.

 | Electricity: Recently, we invested in the most energy efficient compressors that have the added advantage of working on the basis of heat recovery.
 Furthermore, Jetstone only uses green energy.